Call 2004 (Gray’s Inn, Beddingfield Scholar)

 Qualifications University of Bristol, LLB (Hons); University of the West of England, Bar Vocational Course

-Professional Memberships Chancery Bar Association, STEP (student member), Association of Contentious Trust And Probate Specialists (ACTAPS), Association of Pension Lawyers and Financial Services Lawyers Association
+Professional Memberships Chancery Bar Association, The Society of Trust and Estates Practitioners (STEP), Association of Contentious Trust And Probate Specialists (ACTAPS), Association of Pension Lawyers and Financial Services Lawyers Association, Agricultural Law Association

 Areas of Practice

 Christopher has experience in a variety of construction and engineering matters.
 He acts for both builders and property owners in disputes concerning either failure to pay or alleged defective work.
 Examples of his experience include:

 - Commercial property and residential developments

 - Defective design

 - Mundic Block and pre-fabricated concrete construction in residential buildings

 Christopher acts for businesses in cases concerning all aspects of commercial and contract disputes, including sale of goods and services, restraint of trade, insolvency and applications for interim relief.
 Recent examples of Christopher’s work include:

 - Acting for a company and its directors resisting a freezing order.

 - Acting for a company served with a search order.